 Respondents also recognise the need for consumer education to take away their fear of the unknown and to explain how interactive clothing could be valuable for them.
 However, when integrating an interactive element in clothing, the experience and the interpretation of the clothing can change.
 The uncertainty of the experience is recognized by the experts, who also emphasize that no matter how useful or pretty the clothes are conceived by the consumer, the experience could still be unpleasant when the interactivity is experienced as uncomfortable or invasive.
 According to them, a human-centred design process is required to increase the likelihood of consumer acceptance.
 This requires research (relation R5 in figure 2) into the social compatibility of the clothing with the target group and the level of invasiveness of the interactive element, above the standard clothing requirements such as aesthetics, and functionality-specific requirements such as ease of use and safety.
-When considering the visibility of the technology for instance, it is of importance to identify the target group one would like to attract with the functionalities and whether this target group would feel comfortable with others seeing them using these functionalities.
+When considering the visibility of the technology for instance, it is of importance to identify the target group would feel comfortable with others seeing them using these functionalities.